Qvelee/philosophers/README.md

 Each directory _philo_*_ contains solution with some differences in approach:

- • philo_one - using threads and mutexes
+ • philo_one - using threads and mutexes;

- • philo_two - using threads and semaphores
+ • philo_two - using threads and semaphores;

  • philo_three - using processes and semaphores.

 > **Build**